nipunbatra/blog-old/_posts/2021-06-14-setup-ipad.md

 - A lot of the apps are not as good as I'd like.
 For instance, perhaps a minor thing, but the Youtube app doesn't have a keyboard shortcut for full screen.
 One can ofcourse do the same on Safari.
 - Safari though much improved over the years is not as functional as Safari on the Mac
 - While quicklook/Files is good, the functionality of something like Preview is hard to beat
+- The files app can not show hidden files and folders

 Some of the above may be resolved over the next updates and the major iPadOS15 updates.
 Though, I do not expect most of them to be resolved anytime soon.